|

 end func;

-For 'float' values exists an additional way to convert them to strings.
-The 'digits' operator allows the specification of a precision.
-For example the statements
+For float values exist additional ways to convert them to strings.
+The digits operator allows the specification of a precision.
+E.g. the statements

 writeln(3.1415 digits 2);